Access Guide

 - The rest of the way is blocked paving.

-- Turn left and keep going for approximately 41m.
+- Turn left up the ramp by the sign to the David Hughes Building and keep going for approximately 41m.

 - The surface is tarmac.